mmondics/aiops-z/README.md

 2. In the browser, **navigate to your OpenShift console.**

     The OpenShift console typically begins with `https://console-openshift-console-`.
 You can find this in the [access file](/access.md).
-Reach out to your OpenShift administrator if you do not have this address.

     You will now see the OpenShift console login page.